thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 ## Types of tests

 There are multiple goals we have in testing our code.
 As a result, there are multiple types of tests that we create to accomplish these goals.
-We will work on three main types of tests.
+We will work on two main types of tests.

 ### Unit tests

 The most common type of tests amongst software developers are *unit tests*.
-Unit tests are tests that isolate a specific pieces of code.
+Unit tests are tests that isolate specific pieces of code.
 These are particularly helpful during development because when a unit test fails, we can isolate the area of code that where the bug is.

-Because we test functions and functions can be composed of other functions that we would test, it is our responsibility to isolate the code by creating *stubs* of other functions, that is, creating functions that return the expected output.
+Because we test functions and functions can be composed of other functions that we would test, it is our responsibility to isolate the code by creating *stubs* of other functions, that is, creating functions that return an expected output.

 Unit tests is a type of *white box testing* that is writing tests with knowledge of the internal workings of code we are testing.

-### Functional tests
+### Integration tests

-Broader in scope, *functional tests* make no attempt to understand the inner workings of a function (also called *black box testing*).
-Here, functional tests are meant to test the overall functionality of a function or module.
-They can overlap with unit tests, but oftentimes, functional tests work on larger pieces of code.
+Broader in scope, *integration tests* make no attempt to understand the inner workings of a function (also called *black box testing*).
+Here, integration tests are meant to test the overall functionality of a function, module, or API.
+They can overlap with unit tests, but oftentimes, integration tests work on larger pieces of code.

 The advantages of these tests is easy: if the tests pass, your software works as expected.
 The main disadvantage is that a failure in a test does not clearly identify where in the code the bug is.

-### Integration tests

-When projects get bigger and including multiple APIs across different projects, *integration tests* are put in place to test the functionality on the broadest scale, checking the contract of the API for a piece of the system.

-Integration tests offer similar advantages and disadvantages of functional tests except on a grander scale.
-A successful set of tests indicate overall success of the system.
-A failure does not describe the location clearly in the entire system.

 ### Other types of tests

 While the three above types are the ones we are focusing on, there are many aspects of software that we test, they include:

 * Performance testing - testing the limits of software for speed and scalability purposes.
-* A/B testing - testing the overall customer satisfaction of a change based on some criteria of success.
 * Compatibility testing - testing software on various types of "clients" (think mobile phones, browsers, OS's).

 And many more.